gbwilhelm/yacht/README.md

 12. Choice: Sum of all dice
 13. Yacht: Five-of-a-Kind, 50 points

+NOTE: The player must score in a valid category before being allowed to zero a category

 ---UPDATE 5/10/2021

 I aim to incrementally deploy this finished program to AWS.